Save 20% Overall Development Cost this BLACK FRIDAY | Don't Just Compete — Lead with DITS *T&C Apply Explore Our Works

 Key Responsibilities of Product Manager

-• Create a Roadmap: This is basically the GPS for your project—mapping out the steps to get from idea to launch.
+• Create a Roadmap: PMs map out the steps to get from idea to launch.

 2. Project Manager